Romuva (religion): Religious practices

 The Baltic aukuras or "fire altar" is a stone altar in which a fire is ritually lit.
-Participants wash their hands and face before approaching the aukuras, and then they sing dainos or ritual hymns as the fire is lit.
+Participants wash their hands and face before approaching the aukuras, and then they sing songs or ritual hymns as the fire is lit.
 Food, drink, grasses, and flowers are offered to the flame as the group sings the dainas.
 After the primary offering, participants offer their own verbal or silent prayers which are carried to the Gods with the smoke and sparks of the flame.

 A Romuva priest is known as a vaidila (plural vaidilos), and a Romuva priestess is known as a vaidilutė (plural vaidilutės).
 As a recognised figure of authority in his or her community, the priest must have the proper skills and knowledge he or she needs to conduct religious ceremonies to honour the Gods.

 A Romuva shrine is a field with one or several idols in front of a sacred fire where sacrifices are burned, known as an alka.

 Romuva centres

 Samogitian Sanctuary was originally planned to be rebuilt on Birutė hill in Palanga but was not agreed to by the mayor of Palanga.
-Instead, it was built on a hill near Šventoji which also has 11 sculptures of pagan gods.
+Instead, it was built on a hill near Šventoji which also has 11 sculptures of polytheistic gods.
 There are four main festivals in a year: